Nolan Jones Preview, Player Props: Rockies vs. Cubs

 Nolan Jones At The Plate

-- In 16.5% of his games this year, he has hit a long ball, and 4.5% of his trips to the dish.
+- He has hit a home run in 14 games this season (16.3%), leaving the park in 4.4% of his chances at the plate.

-- Jones has an RBI in 27 of 85 games this season, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Jones has driven home a run in 28 games this year (32.6%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.